 If a provider sees this message on the client's record, they are advised to call the My Aged Care Service Provider and Assessor Helpline (1800 836 799).
 Given the assessor may be best placed to discuss the sensitive issues with the provider/s, the helpline may direct the provider to contact the assessor for enquiries on notes and/or attachments.
 The provider may also contact the assessor directly if they have a question concerning sensitive attachments.
 Sensitive information may be disclosed to the provider if it is relevant to their particular service.
-For example, where it is recorded that a client has a sensitive health issue, an assessor may be contacted by a garden maintenance provider and the assessor may consider it inappropriate to disclose the information; whereas if the assessor is contacted by a personal care provider, the assessor may have a duty of care to disclose the information as it has implications for the service being delivered.
+For example, where it is recorded that a client has a sensitive health issue, an assessor may be contacted by a garden maintenance provider and the assessor is contacted by a personal care provider, the assessor may have a duty of care to disclose the information as it has implications for the service being delivered.